Stop Work Order / Penalty Assessments in Orlando, FL

 Any of these activities can also result in criminal charges or additional penalties.

-How Can You Get a Stop-Work Order Released?
+How to Lift a Stop-Work Order

 It's Illegal for an Employer to Engage in Any of the Following Activities:

 - Continues business operations while a Stop-Work Order is in effect

 - Makes false statements for the purpose of obtaining workers' compensation coverage

 - Makes false statements to reduce a workers' compensation premium

 - Fails to report an injury to an insurance company if required to do so by law